FUEL GENERATORS AS INTEGRATED

 building their homes have the need to run large power tools like welders

-or saws—loads that wouldn’t be cost-effectively powered from a PV
+or saws—loads that wouldn’t be cost effectively powered by a PV

 eliminate their generator’s run times.
 When a generator is teamed with an